 And by wrong label an accident, a delayed flight, personal issues, etc. Whatever that can refrain you from being in a constant-travel basis, thus making money out of it.

-Then, probably you have been thinking about this possibility for quite the long time, though not consciously.
-You need to have that little spark within you, plus a trigger to make you switch that traditional mindset for a life of unexpectedness.
+Then, probably you have been thinking about this possibility for quite a long time, though not consciously.
+You need to have that little spark within you.
+Plus a trigger to make you switch that traditional mindset for a life of unexpectedness.

 If your aim is to become a professional travel blogger, start by making a list of the places you would like to visit, then cross that list with your current savings and see which destination suits you better in both money and what you would like to experience.